Hello!

 I am a social work data scientist.

 I am an Assistant Professor at Brown School at Washington University in St. Louis.
-I am also an affiliated researcher at the Center for Innovation in Child Maltreatment Policy, Research and Training and Children's Data Network.
+I am also an affiliated researcher at the AI for Health Institute, Division of Computational & Data Sciences, Center for Innovation in Child Maltreatment Policy, Research and Training, and Children's Data Network.

 I earned my B.A. in Business from Yonsei University (Seoul, Korea), M.S.W.
 (Qualifying) from Monash University (Melbourne, Australia), and a doctorate degree from the Suzanne Dworak-Peck School of Social Work at the University of Southern California.
 I also studied at the School of Business and Management at École Supérieure de Commerce et Management (ESCEM) (Poitiers, France) as an exchange student in 2009.